-7. w satisfied are you with the ability of the principal to nurture and sustain strong teams, and ourage collaboration and continuous learning for faculty and staff, tied to student learning?
-8. Please rate your satisfaction with how the principal upholds and models commonly-held values of dignity, responsibility, mutual trust and respect, and kindness?
+/. w satisfied are you with the ability of the principal to nurture and sustain strong feams, and courage collaboration and continuous learning for faculty and staff, tied to student learning? of o ase rate your satisfaction with how the principal upholds and models commonly-held values dignity, responsibility, mutual trust and respect, and kindness?
 9. Ηον w satisfied are you with how the principal engages in continuous learning?
-10. w satisfied are you with how the principal manages the day-to-day operations of the pol?
+10. w satisfied are you with how the principal manages the day-to-day operations of the ool?
 11. w satisfied with the principal's ability to build relationships within AISC and the wider nmunity to ensure student success?
 12. w satisfied are you with your principal's interpersonal skills (with teachers, students, and rents)?
-13. Hov w satisfied are you with the ease of approaching the principal with a concern / problem?
-14. Ηον w satisfied are you with the communication between the principal and the faculty? ents: (Principal) Please comment on the principal of the division which you identified at rt of the survey. ents: (Principal) If you work with a principal other than the one indicated above, please ent on that interaction below.
-DIR RECI TOR OF TEACHING AND LEARNING STANDARDS (a) Str ongly Satisfied (b) Satisfied (c) Dissatisfied ongly Dissatisfied 1.
+13. Ηον w satisfied are you with the ease of approaching the principal with a concern / problem?
+14. Ho w satisfied are you with the communication between the principal and the faculty? ents: (Principal) Please comment on the principal of the division which you identified at rt of the survey. ents: (Principal) If you work with a principal other than the one indicated above, please ent on that interaction below. (a) Str TOR OF TEACHING AND LEARNING STANDARDS ongly Satisfied (b) Satisfied (c) Dissatisfied ongly Dissatisfied (e) N/A 1.
 How satisfied are you with the Director of Teaching and Learning's efforts to provide leadership and work towards alignment of curriculum from Early Childhood through Grade 12?
 2. How satisfied are you with the Director of Teaching and Learning's understanding of learning and teaching models and processes?
 3. How satisfied are you with efforts to support curriculum writing work in ATLAS?
-How satisfied are you with the support given in using data to improve instruction?
+4. How satisfied are you with the support given in using data to improve instruction?
 5. How satisfied are you with the ability of the Director of Teaching and Learning to advocate, nurture, and sustain strong teams, collaboration, and continuous learning for faculty and staff, tied to student learning?
 6. How satisfied are you with the Director of Teaching and Learning's mentorship/coaching in the understanding and delivery of curriculum?
 7. How satisfied are you with the Director of Teaching and Learning's efforts to lead a focus on teaching and learning through professional development and learning?
 8. How satisfied are you with the Director of Teaching and Learning's ability to engage faculty in activities around improvement of curriculum and instruction?
-9. How satisfied are you with the Director of Teaching and Learning's ability to create a climate that fosters educational excellence within the AISC community?
+9. racony in acrivines around improvement or corriction and instruction?